Unclonable Cryptography with Unbounded Collusions and Impossibility of Hyperefficient Shadow Tomography: Introduction

-Our assumptions match\footnote{More specifically, our assumptions exactly match the assumptions made by \cite{LLQZ22}, but \cite{CLLZ21} assumes polynomially secure LWE whereas we assume subexponentially secure LWE.} the assumptions made by \cite{CLLZ21} to achieve $1 \to 2$ copy-protection and those made by \cite{LLQZ22} to achieve $k \to k + 1$ bounded collusion-resistant copy-protected public-key encryption schemes.
+Our computational assumptions above match\footnote{ More specifically, our assumptions exactly match the assumptions made by \cite{LLQZ22}, but \cite{CLLZ21} assumes polynomially secure LWE whereas we assume subexponentially secure LWE.
+We emphasize that \cite{CLLZ21} still assume subexponentially secure $\io$ and subexponentially secure one-way functions.} the assumptions made by \cite{CLLZ21} to achieve $1 \to 2$ copy-protection and those made by \cite{LLQZ22} to achieve $k \to k + 1$ bounded collusion-resistant copy-protected public-key encryption schemes.